 - Cut cauliflower into quarters, lengthwise, and remove core.
 Cut into small pieces and place on baking tray.

-- Drizzle with 2 tbsp of olive oil, sprinkle with salt and pepper.
+- Drizzle with 2 tablespoon of olive oil, sprinkle with salt and pepper.
 Toss to mix.

-- Remove enough thyme leaves from stems to produce about 1 tsp of chopped thyme, set aside.
+- Remove enough thyme leaves from stems to produce about 1 teaspoon of chopped thyme, set aside.
 Place remaining sprigs over cauliflower.

 - Roast for 15 minutes, stirring half way through.
 Remove from oven and discard thyme sprigs.
 Reduce oven temperature to 350°F.